 Tips and hints – skin care

 - Protect your skin from the sun.
-Cover up and use a sunscreen or sunblock, (SPF 30 or more).
-Don’t apply sunscreen before radiation treatment.
+Cover up and use a sunscreen or sunblock (SPF 30 or more for adults and 50+ for children).
+Don’t apply sunscreen before radiation treatment

 - Do not wet shave within the area or use shaving lotion or hair removal products.
 Use an electric razor

-- Don’t apply heat or cold to the affected area.
-For example, heating pads, hot water bottles, ice packs.
-Avoid saunas and steamrooms.
+- Don’t apply heat or cold to the affected area, such as heating pads, hot water bottles or ice packs.
+Avoid saunas and steam rooms

-- In general you may find it more comfortable to wear loose, casual clothing made from natural fibres like cotton.
+- You may find it more comfortable to wear loose, casual clothing made from natural fibres, such as cotton

 Changes to your nails